faro1976/utiu/thesis/TAPAS/README.md

 ## Application pipeline
-The TAPAS bootstrap starts actors btc trainer, consumer (passing predictor and feeder), producer and analyzer
+The TAPAS bootstrap starts actors trainer, consumer (passing predictor and feeder), producer and analyzer.

-Every 1 minute the btc-poller read data from Blockchair REST API and write data to a file into the local file system producer notices the file changed by a file system watcher and put a message input to a kafka topic consumer extracts input message from the kafka topic and depending on the input type it routes to predictor and/or feeder predictor receive the input message and computes prediction using a fresh model built obtained from trainer and returns the predicted value feeder returns the fresh data analytics obtained from analyzer trainer starts every 5 minute a new machine learning model building and at finishing notifies predictor transferring the lm model just built, it saves the evaluation metrics for the regression/classification algorithms adopted choosing the best suitable
+The trainer starts every 10 minutes the building of a set of machine learning models and at the finishing notifies the predictor transferring the lm model just built dinamically choosing the fittest model between regression/classification Spark implementations, it saves the evaluation metrics for the regression/classification algorithms adopted and stores metrics into rt/[case_study]/output/[case_study]-[{regression,classification}]-eval.csv.

-analyzer start every 5 minute a new data analytics computation and at a finishing notifies feeder transferring the statistical data just computed
+The analyzer starts every 10 minutes a new data analytics computation and at the finishing notifies feeder transferring the statistical data just computed .

+Every 1 minute the btc-poller reads data from Blockchair REST API and writes data to a file into the local file system rt/[case_study]/input/.

+The producer notices the file changed by a file system watcher and puts a message input to a kafka topic.

+The consumer extracts input message from the kafka topic and depending on the input type it routes to predictor and/or feeder.

+The predictor receives the input message and computes prediction using a fresh model built from trainer and returns the predicted value to the consumer.

+The consumer reads prediction and stores it to rt/[case_study]/output/[case_study]-prediction.csv.

+The feeder returns the fresh data analytics obtained from analyzer.

+The consumer reads data analytics and stores it to rt/[case_study]/output/[case_study]-stats.csv.

 ## Case studies